codezilla2018/ideapool/README.md

 - `IA12` : Android app that creates contact in mobile after taking a photo of Business card, Or advertisement on newspaper.
 Quick actions need to be displayed like goto website, send sms , call and send an email.

+- `IA13` : Simple work from home Android app.
+Each logged users can select and complete tasks which were added via the admin panel(Single login Web app with angular or bootstrap).
+Firebase can be used as cloud data storage service